I’m going to talk about the four month sleep regression in particular here. As a sleep consultant, I hear the term

 As adults, however, we’re able to identify certain comforting truths that baby might not be privy to.

-When we wake in the night, we’re able to recognise that, “Hey, I’m here in my bed, it’s still night time, my alarm isn’t going to go off for another three hours, and I’m reasonably certain that there are no monsters lurking under my bed.
+When we wake in the night, we’re able to recognise that, “Hey, I’m here in my bed, it’s still night time, my alarm isn’t going to go off for another three hours.
 I can go back to sleep”

 And we do.
 Usually so quickly that, the next morning, we don’t even remember the brief encounter with consciousness.

 A four month old baby, of course, lacks these critical thinking skills.
-To a four month old baby who fell asleep at her mother’s breast, the reasoning could go much more to the tune of, “OK, last thing I remember, there was a familiar, beloved face, I was having dinner, and someone was singing me a soothing song about the Teddy Bears’ Picnic.
+To a four month old baby who fell asleep at her mother’s breast, the reasoning could go much more to the tune of, “OK, last thing I remember, there was a familiar, beloved face, I was having dinner, and someone was singing me a soothing song.
 Now I’m alone in this dark room, there’s no food, and it wasn’t like this when I fell asleep, where is everyone?”

 Now that baby’s suddenly realised that Mummy’s not around, and they’re not entirely sure where they’ve gone, the natural response is to do a little freaking out.
 That stimulates the fight-or-flight response and, next thing you know, baby’s not going back to sleep without a significant amount of reassurance that everything is OK.

-The other major contributor to this 4 month sleep regression, I find, is that up until this point, parents have either been putting their baby to sleep with a dummy, or by rocking them, or by feeding them, or some similar technique where baby is helped along on the road to falling asleep.
+The other major contributor to this 4 month sleep regression, is that up until this point, parents have either been putting their baby to sleep with a dummy, or by rocking them, or by feeding them, or some similar technique where baby is helped along on the road to falling asleep.

-Now baby’s spending more time in light sleep, they have a higher probability of waking up.
-This suddenly becomes a much bigger issue.
+Now baby’s spending more time in light sleep, they’re more likely to wake up.
+This suddenly becomes a bigger issue.
 Hence, the four month sleep regression.